 One of my toddler’s favourite books is What the Ladybird Heard by Julia Donaldson.
 For anyone unfamiliar with Julia Donaldson, she was the Children’s Laureate from 2011-13 and has written a host of children’s books, her most famous arguably being The Gruffalo.
 We discovered her books when my toddler was still a small baby and they were an instant hit, thanks to the wonderful rhyming text and imaginative storylines. my toddler particularly likes What the Ladybird Heard because of the different animal noises and the vibrant illustrations by Lydia Monks.
 On every page there is a small, sparkly ladybird, and my toddler enjoys finding and pointing to her while we are reading.

 Inspired by the book, I created some ladybird-themed craft activities for my toddler.

 To prepare, I cut a potato in half then scooped out several small circular holes to create the distinctive spots on a ladybird.
 I used the pointy end of a potato peeler to do this.

 I also cut out a ‘handle’ to make it easier to hold the potato.

-I poured some red paint onto a paper plate and Jemima had lots of fun dipping the potato into the paint and printing ladybird shapes onto the paper.
+I poured some red paint onto a paper plate and my toddler had lots of fun dipping the potato into the paint and printing ladybird shapes onto the paper.

 We used black sugar paper so that the red paint would really stand out.
-Also, it would have been tricky for Jemima to separately paint in the black spots at her age (17 months), so this solved the problem!
-Jemima loved this activity and I would highly recommend it for any toddlers of a similar age.
+Also, it would have been tricky for my toddler to separately paint in the black spots at her age (17 months), so this solved the problem! my toddler loved this activity and I would highly recommend it for any toddlers of a similar age.